Liberal Arts diploma

 Liberal Arts diploma students must consider the following in making their course selection:

 - Access to seats in some courses may be limited due to course prerequisites and/or seats reserved for students in specific programs or majors.

 - Students considering a teaching career should be aware that not all disciplines or programs are recognized for professional certification.
 As teacher education programs are professional programs, students should seek advice regarding course selection from the educational advisors in Students Services or from the institution which they plan to attend.

-Students planning to continue on to complete the Bachelor of Arts degree offered by the Arts division at UFV are advised to take courses to satisfy their choices within requirements numbered 1 to 7, and to follow the discipline requirements of their chosen major, extended minor/minor options.
+Students planning to continue on to complete the Bachelor of Arts degree offered by the College of Arts are advised to take courses to satisfy their choices within requirements numbered 1 to 7, and to follow the discipline requirements of their chosen major, extended minors, or minor program(s).

 30 university-level credits from at least five subject areas.
 No more than 12 credits from any one subject area can be used to satisfy this requirement.